 This means it’s important to stop that airflow (and increase the longevity of the AC unit by protecting it from the elements) as well as insulate the inside too!

-There’s a mix of top mounted and side mounted AC units in RVs / trailers, so I will be mentioning the best solution for both.
+There’s a mix of top-mounted and side-mounted AC units in RVs / trailers, so I’ll mention the best solution for both.

 Recommendation: Veranda Window AC Cover (for side mounted AC units)

 - Interior bound seams for strength and durability